 - 2 yards of 1mm elastic cord (you’ll have extra)

-This first, and most laborious part is the drilling of the Popsicle sticks.
+The first and most laborious part is the drilling of the Popsicle sticks.
 You need to drill three, 1/16″ holes in each Popsicle stick.
 One hole at 6/16″ another at 2″ and another at 3 3/4″.
-I found that stacking 3 on top of each other works pretty well but once you get higher than that it’s hard for them to stay aligned.
+As I experimented I found that stacking 3 on top of each other works pretty well but once you get higher than that it’s hard for them to stay aligned.
 I used 45 Popsicle sticks in my trivet but you could use a few more or a few less, whatever works to make a circle.

 Putting it all together.

 Once you have added enough Popsicle sticks and beads to make an entire circle, in my case 45, then pull the elastic taught so that there is little to no space between the beads and the Popsicle sticks.
-Then tie the loose ends to the knotted ends on the first Popsicle stick.
+Then tie the loose ends to the knotted ends on the first Popsicle stick and you have a finished popsicle stick trivet!
 If you make the knot small enough it can slip into one of the beads and disappear.

-This is also a great craft to do with kids because once the drilling is done it’s just assembly.
+This popsicle stick trivet is a great craft to do with kids because once the drilling is done it’s just assembly.
 I hope you enjoy this and if you make one I’d love to see some pictures.